 The flight from Austin to Albuquerque is less than two hours.
 We landed by late morning, picked up the rental car, and used all of the tools at our disposal– Instagram + Yelp– to find the best coffee before heading north to Santa Fe.
 (The coffee shop is Humble Coffee and not only was the almond milk latte delish, but if you ever make your way there be sure to try the lavender blueberry cornmeal muffin, too.)

-Visit The Local Santa Fe Sunday Market
+Visit The Local Santa Fe Markets

-We dropped off our luggage at the house, changed clothes, and headed for the Sunday Farmer’s Market on the Square.
+We dropped off our luggage at the house, changed clothes, and headed for the Sunday Artisan Market on the Square.
 There’s so much to see here and it’s best to just wander without any real purpose.
 I loved taking in the colors and we left with a giant crystal that I still haven’t found a place for (but will!), a new dress for Parker’s friend, Greta, some finger puppets and a dream catcher for the girls’ puppet show that they were already plotting.

 We came very close to leaving with a piece of art for the playroom.
 The artist splits his time between western Africa, France, and Santa Fe and his work is really beautiful.
 It had a very Basquiat quality to it, but in the end the colors just weren’t quite right for our space.

 By the time the market was shutting down we were ready for dinner.
-We popped our heads into some of the restaurants that had been recommended time and time again– Cafe Pasqual’s, The Shed– but all had long waits and we actually ended up having pizza in this kind of odd but awesome for the kids game room situation.
+We popped our heads into some of the restaurants that had been recommended time and time again– Cafe Pasqual’s, The Shed– but all had long waits and we actually ended up having pizza in this kind of odd but awesome-for-the-kids game room situation.
 There was a lesson to be learned about the joy that could be had while eating pizza in a room where your shoes squeaked on the sticky floors while the kids pretended to know how to play foosball.
 (Plus, the pizza was super delicious!)

 Best Restaurants in Sante Fe